andens/vue-dnd-list/README.md

 The `autoscrollTopSpeedProtrusion` is the protrusion at which the autoscroll reaches its maximum scroll speed.

+The `sort-end` event is emitted when sorting finishes.
+If sorting has become activated, this happens when the mouse button is released, otherwise it happens when the helper item has settled into place.

 The slot content is repeated for each element in `v-model` and scoped with the following data:

 * `listItem` - Element data of `v-model`.